GeometricCosmo/gb-leakage-cmb/README.md

 ## Features
 - Drop-in patches for CLASS and CAMB
+- Simulate a slice from the early universe, this paper show the smudge is not on the lense but its a feature?
-- Ready-to-run MontePython and Cobaya likelihoods
+- Ready to run MontePython and Cobaya likelihoods (Big number Math)
-- Full chains with Planck 2018 + ACT DR6 + SPT-3G
+- Full chains with Planck 2018 + ACT DR6 + SPT-3G (Or input your own values)
 - MIT license → grab it, break it, improve it